SB-1113

 Plain Language

-When an MA or CHIP managed care plan uses AI in utilization review, the AI must not supersede the decision making of the health care provider conducting the review.
-This mirrors the identical requirement imposed on commercial insurers under Chapter 52.
+When an MA or CHIP managed care plan uses AI-based algorithms in utilization review, those algorithms must not supersede the judgment of the health care provider conducting the review.
+The human reviewer retains final decision-making authority.

 Statutory Text